nhs-digital-gp-it-futures/platform-helm/docs/run-local.md

 ## Add Dependencies

 In order to run locally, a dependancy to the ACR must be added to Helm.
-This can be done using the below command
+This can be done using the below command (replace `$(gpitfuturesdevacr-pass)` with a password from azure portal)
 ```
 helm repo add gpitfuturesdevacr https://gpitfuturesdevacr.azurecr.io/helm/v1/repo --username gpitfuturesdevacr --password $(gpitfuturesdevacr-pass)
 ```